-Other general outreach activities include sending announcements and notices of proposed local organization meetings or related functions throughout the year.
-Environmental justice regulations ensure the inclusion of a number of partners in touch with under-represented populations, and these efforts are further described in the Environmental Justice section of this document.
+Transportation staff members are also available to speak at community organization meetings or related functions throughout the year.
+Environmental justice regulations ensure the inclusion of a number of partners in touch with under-represented populations, and these efforts are further described in the Environmental

+Justice section of this document.